EASS-HIT-PART-A-2026-CLASS-IX/lecture-notes/docs/sessions/session-11.md

 - [ ] Issue and validate JWTs (with `iss`, `aud`, `exp`, and roles) that gate at least one endpoint.
 - [ ] Run security smoke tests (pytest + curl) and share clean secret-scan results.

-**If a student cannot check a box, schedule a security-focused pairing before Session 12.**
+**If a student cannot check a box, schedule a security-focused pairing soon after this session.**

 ## AI Prompt Seeds
 - “Generate FastAPI login endpoint that hashes passwords with passlib, returns JWT with exp/iss/aud claims.”